saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclcds03.jpg">

 * Replace the default code in the view editor with the following code.
 As mentioned this view will return customer info as well as product sales info and location data.
 Note that this location data is not geo-coded with longitude & latitude data.
-This will be handled later in the SAP HANA database.
+This will be handled later in the SAP HANA database using a simple lookup table.

 ```
 @AbapCatalog.sqlViewName: 'ZXSHCSLSORDITFSZ'